sdtemple/isweep/workflow/roi/README.md

-## This is the second pipeline in a real data analysis.
+## This is the second pipeline in a real data analysis:

-## You run this pipeline after the workflow/scan/ pipeline.
+#### You run this pipeline after the workflow/scan/ pipeline.

 You should review the files:
 - roi.tsv from your selection scan